SEARCH

 In my first year of gardening here, I never even saw a worm in the soil no matter how much digging I was doing, including installing a pond!
 Nothing but sand.

-Now, as I add layers of fresh compost each season, there are signs of life in there.
+Now, years later, as I add layers of fresh compost each year, there are signs of life in there.
 Compost introduces decomposed organic materials into the soil, providing nutrients for plants.
-And the entire micro and macroorganism crew come along for the ride, bringing the soil to life.
+And the entire microorganism and macroorganism crew come along for the ride, bringing the soil to life.
 It also helps retain water, which is critical in super sandy conditions like mine.

 Let’s walk through the ideal composting method.
-Realistically, you may not be able to maintain it this way, but the more you can stick to best practices, the better it will do.
+Realistically, you may not be able to consistently maintain it this way, but the more you can stick to best practices, the sooner you’ll have compost ready to add to your garden.

 How Composting Works